koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

   net.ifnames=0 vga=791

-Install OS in accordance with RHEL Documentation
+Install CENTOS in accordance with RHEL Documentation

 ---